I had this dream shortly before I was admitted to a psychiatric ward.

 But now big visual displays mounted on any of the walls at all now!

 What’s happened to all the monitors?

 And far fewer people than before.
 Less and less people.
 I look up.
 Countless floors, in what must be a large and tall cylindrical building.
-A tower.
-But no lifts, or windows to the outside world.
+A tower but there are no windows.

 Someone is now dictating to me.
 A clear, deliberate statement:

 It was a great scandal in computing when after one such long session a participant asked the computer if it was sentient and it replied “Yes”.